 - Contact schools and colleges of optometry directly regarding questions about admissions decisions, school-specific admissions criteria, or other program-specific information.

 - Respond promptly to programs, either to accept or decline interview invitations and offers of admission.
-This includes informing programs if the applicant cannot or will not attend a scheduled interview date.

 - Log off the OptomCAS web application after the completion of each entry to protect against unauthorized access of application information submitted to OptomCAS.